helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 The type lookup and insert are separate JDBC operations.
 The schema starts generated identifiers at `20`, so the JSON object returned by the first insert into a freshly initialized database contains that ID.

-Update the inserted Pokemon's name and type, using the identifier returned by `POST` (the first identifier is `20` in a freshly initialized database):
+Update the inserted Pokemon's name and type.
+Use the identifier returned by `POST`; the first identifier is `20` in a freshly initialized database:

 ```shell
 curl -i -X PUT \